-If you have coronary artery disease or valve disease, procedures may be done to improve blood flow.
+If you have blocked arteries to the heart (coronary artery disease) or valve disease, procedures may be done to improve blood flow.
 This helps the heart pump better, which can improve heart failure symptoms.
 First, your doctor may do a cardiac catheterization to help detect clogged blood vessels or valve damage.
 During this procedure, a thin tube (catheter) in inserted into a blood vessel and guided to the heart.
 There a dye is injected and a special type of X-ray (angiogram) is taken of the blood vessels.
 Procedures to open a blocked artery or fix damaged valves can also be done using catheterization.

 Angioplasty uses a balloon-tipped instrument at the end of the catheter.
 The balloon is inflated to widen the narrowed artery.
 In many cases, a stent is expanded to further support the narrowed artery.
 A stent is a metal mesh tube.

 Valve surgery repairs or replacement of faulty valves can also be done during catheterization so blood can flow properly through the chambers of the heart.

 Bypass surgery is another option to help treat blocked arteries.
 It uses a healthy blood vessel from elsewhere in the body.
 The healthy blood vessel is attached above and below the blocked area so that blood can flow around the blocked artery.